IKON Pass Ski Resorts for the 2023-24 Season (Updated)

-IKON also has Session Passes, that can be purchased for 2-, 3-, or 4-days at 37 of their associated destinations.
-These days are restricted with blackout dates as well.
+There is also the IKON Session Pass, that can be purchased for 2-, 3-, or 4-days at 37 of their associated destinations.
+These daily lift tickets are restricted with black out dates as well.

 Finally, you can also buy season-long passes at many of their member resorts.
 These passes only will work at the specific destination resort you purchase it for.
 This defeats the purpose of an IKON pass, but it gives you a frame of reference when comparing their pass prices.